We Can Help!

 When someone hits your car from behind, it’s easy to assume that they will be held liable for the accident.
 After all, it was their responsibility to pay attention to any hazards on the road in front of them so they could brake and avoid an accident, right?
 While this may be true in many cases, there are scenarios where the front driver can actually be held fully or partially liable for the rear-end accident.

-An experienced personal injury lawyer can thoroughly investigate your case and collect evidence to ensure you are not being unfairly blamed for the crash.
+An experienced car accident lawyer can thoroughly investigate your case and collect evidence to ensure you are not being unfairly blamed for the crash.
 Even if you do share responsibility for your accident, you still have legal rights and may be able to collect compensation for your losses.

 How is Liability Determined in a Rear-End Accident?